Mathijsgeelen/Sentence-extraction-annotation/README.md

 Savelka, Jaromir, Vern R. Walker, Matthias Grabmair and Kevin D. Ashley.
 "Sentence Boundary Detection in Adjudicatory Decisions in the United States."
 TAL 58.2 (2017).

 The Sentence Annotation artefact uses document layout analysis to extract text blocks from an image, OCR to extract text from an image, fine-tuned DeBERTa (using the sentence boundary detection script) to identify sentence boundaries, and a set of hand-crafted to extract entire sentences, as well as the coordinates of the sentence boundaries.
 It further provides the ability to highlight words in a copy of a PDF without affecting the original layout.
 Currently it highlights NER results.

+!!!
+When using the extract-annotate module, download the DeBERTa_legal_SBD model and upload it to your google drive or in the google colab environment.
+When training a custom SBD model, download the datasets by Savelka et al. (2017) and upload these to your google dive or in the google colab environment.